Assignment of Rights (AoR) to RHI subsidies

 You can download Ofgem’s free guide to RHI and Assignment of Rights here: Guide to RHI and Assignment of Rights.pdf

-If you’d like any more information on the Assignment of Rights agreement, or you’d like to register your interest with us, send an email to us at [email protected] with a daytime telephone number and a brief description about your project.
+If you’d like any more information on the Assignment of Rights agreement, or you’d like to register your interest with us, fill out our contact form.
 One of our Technical Account Managers will soon be in touch to explain how we can help you.